 In construction, the reed board is used and is still being used for insulation of walls and ceilings (especially in wooden houses) and sound insulation (with excellent sound absorption).

 For fire safety, reed boards are plastered with lime or clay plasters.
 The panels can also be impregnated with Multi Protect products and SG2 Magna Firestop, a colorless fire retardant.

 Reed board is an excellent base for plaster.
 For example, the reed board has been used to cover log houses and to insulate limestone manor houses and as a plaster base to prevent the plaster from crumbling due to the dampness of the wall.
 Reed board and traditional plasters "breathe" (let in water vapor).
 Building and repairing a house with the right materials benefits personal and house health and is environmentally friendly.
 Reed boards are easy to install and process.

 There is a wide range of uses for reed boards, for example, it is possible to make window shutters, fence, or a garden shed.
 Nowadays reed board is widely used in horticulture.

 The reed has been used worldwide for its properties and demonstrates people's awareness of the need for environmental preservation and a healthy living environment.

 The 5 cm thick reed plate has a thermal conductivity of 0.056 W / mK (Construction Resources, UK).

-Reed mats are manufactured for two different purposes - plaster mat (thin mat) and for interior decoration and garden use (thick mat).
+Reed mats are manufactured for two different purposes - plaster mat (thin mat) and interior decoration and garden use (thick mat).
 Reed mat is environmentally friendly.
-It can be installed on wood (logs, boards) or on stone walls.
+It can be installed on wood (logs, boards) or stone walls.

 Thin reed mat can be installed as a plaster base on both the ceiling and the wall.
 Thin reed mat is ideal for plastering (preferably clay or lime plaster) and is easy to install with clamps (pneumatic, electric or hand stapler).